-MONITORING PLAN I What (Is the parameter to be monitored?)
-Where (Is the parameter to be monitored?)
+What Where When (Is the parameter to be monitored?)
+(Is the parameter to be monitored?)
 How (Is the parameter to be monitored?)
-When (Define the frequency / or continuous?)
+(Define the frequency / or continuous?)
 Why (Is the parameter being monitored?)
-Cost (if not included in project budget) Who (Is responsible for monitoring?)
+Cost (if not included in project budget) Who (Is responsible for monitoring?) register to be posted at the site entrance and how they are addressed a complaint and follow up complaints the O&M .
 Emergency monitoring Not applicable Register emergencies and follow-up- remediation Every time there is an emergency Register emergencies and follow-up- remediation To be covered by the O&M .
-O&M Supervision (during the construction o and operation phases) Independent Environmental Audits - Documentation - The auditors will review the environmental documentation kept at the plant, check the adequate implementation of the environmental procedures established in the ESMP (CEMP/OEMP) and the application of the mitigation and monitoring measures stated in the SESIA, including the monitoring results Quarterly Independent environmental audits provide assurance of compliance with the measures included in the SESIA and the ESMP.
+O&M Supervision (during the construction c and operation phases) Independent Environmental Audits - Documentation - The auditors will review the environmental documentation kept at the plant, check the adequate implementation of the environmental procedures established in the ESMP (CEMP/OEMP) and the application of the mitigation and monitoring measures stated in the SESIA, including the monitoring results Quarterly Independent environmental audits provide assurance of compliance with the measures included in the SESIA and the ESMP.
 The audit reports are sent to the lenders.
-To be agreed with independent environmental experts EPC (construction) O&M (operation)
+To be agreed with independent environmental experts EPC (construction) O&M (operation

 What Where When (Is the parameter to be monitored?)
 (Is the parameter to be monitored?)
 How (Is the parameter to be monitored?)
 (Define the frequency / or continuous?)
 Why (Is the parameter being monitored?)
-Cost (if not included in project budget) Who (Is responsible for monitoring?)
+Cost (if not included in project budget) Who (Is responsible fo monitoring?)
 Independent Environmental Audits - Site inspection - The auditors will visit the plant, to ensure that the environmental procedures are being adequately applied.
 Quarterly Independent environmental audits provide assurance of compliance with the measures included in the SESIA and the ESMP.
 The audit reports are sent to the lenders.
-To be agreed with independent environmental experts EPC (construction) O&M (operation) Independent Environmental Audits - Monitoring - The auditors will take their own samples and measurements of the monitoring elements outlined above for the construction and operational phases, if considered necessary to confirm the validity of the results provided by the EPC/O&M. Quarterly Independent environmental audits provide assurance of compliance with the measures included in the SESIA and the ESMP.
+To be agreed with independent environmental experts EPC (construction) O&M (operation Independent Environmental Audits - Monitoring - The auditors will take their own samples and measurements of the monitoring elements outlined above for the construction and operational phases, if considered necessary to confirm the validity of the results provided by the EPC/O&M. Quarterly Independent environmental audits provide assurance of compliance with the measures included in the SESIA and the ESMP.
 The audit reports are sent to the lenders.
-To be agreed with independent environmental experts EPC (construction) O&M (operation) Decommissioning Air quality - PM 10 PM 2.5 Site boundary Air filters or dust collectors (follow testing equipment Weekly.
-Daily when dust generating activities are Possible dust creating by vehicles and earthworks To be determined by the Decommissioning Contractor Decommissioning Contractor/ Subcontractor
+To be agreed with independent environmental experts EPC (construction) O&M (operation Decommissioning Air quality - PM 10 PM 2.5 Site boundary Air filters or dust collectors (follow testing equipment Weekly.
+Daily when dust generating activities are Possible dust creating by vehicles and earthworks To be determined by the Decommissioning Contractor Decommissionin Contractor/ Subcontractor